tmarback/ModularCommands/README.md

 On that note, you can use these subregistries for another use: _overriding_ commands.
 If a certain registry has a command with the alias `loot` and prefix `!`, but then one of its subregistries also has a command with the alias `loot` and prefix `!`, the one that would be executed whenever someone used the command `!loot` would be the one in the subregistry (unless the command in the original registry had the `overrideable` property set to false).
 This way, you could add functionality to commands of other modules without having a headache if you ever need to restore the original one.

 OBS: it is possible to have more than one subregistry have commands with the same signature.
-For those moments, you can specify a priority to your commands, and in those cases the one with the highest priority will be chosen (in case of priority ties, the one whose name comes first lexicographically is picked).
-The same applies if there are multiple commands in the same registry with the same signature (this also means that, even if a command is set as not overrideable, it might still be replaced by a command in the same registry).
+For those moments, you can specify a `priority` to your commands, and in those cases the one with the highest priority will be chosen (in case of priority ties, the one whose `name` comes first lexicographically is picked).
+The same applies if there are multiple commands in the same registry with the same signature (this also means that, even if a command is set as not overrideable, it could still be replaced by a command in the same registry).

 Another useful thing about subregistries is that each one can specify its own prefix.
 If a certain command does not specify a prefix, it will use the prefix of the registry it is registered to.
 If the registry does not specify a prefix, it will use the prefix of the registry it is registered to.
 This "prefix inheritance" can go on until the root registry, which will use the default prefix, `?`, if it does not have its own prefix.
 This way, if you want all your commands to have the same prefix, or set the prefix of all commands in a module at once, you just need to do one line and forget about it.
-And yet you can still chose to make certain commands have specific, immutable prefixes if you need to.
+And yet you can still choose to make certain commands have specific, immutable prefixes if you need to.

 Now, once you have the registry you want to add your command to, adding the command is really simple:
 ```java